 History of One Burlington

 One Burlington began through the inspiration of many Burlington faith leaders and representatives after the Quebec mosque shooting in 2017.
 We love the unity that flows from embracing the multifaith and multicultural reality of our city.
 We believe the contributions of our diverse cultural, community, environmental, faith and service groups continually strengthen Burlington; make it an exceptional place to live; and are a foundational part of the prosperity we enjoy here in Halton and area.
-Our beliefs are manifested in the inclusivity of our free and open annual events.
+Our beliefs are manifested in the inclusivity of our free and open seasonal in-person and online outreach events.

 One Burlington is dedicated to creating and facilitating opportunities for people of different backgrounds to come together in a cordial and peaceful manner, in order to learn about and experience aspects of each others’ faith and culture – because we believe a diverse, integrated Burlington is a stronger, kinder and more interesting community to live in.

-One Burlington envisions our city and region growing beyond a place of mutual awareness and tolerance, to a place of mutual respect and understanding; leading to shared goodwill amongst the residents of our diverse community, and to unity in diversity.
+One Burlington envisions our city and region growing beyond a place of mutual awareness and tolerance, to a place of mutual respect and understanding – leading to shared goodwill and a unity that embraces diversity, amongst the citizens of our city.

-At its inception, One Burlington hosted an annual summer fair featuring faith, cultural, community, environmental and service groups; with free admission, free food and performances in Central Park.
-Each year, over a thousand people from Burlington, Halton and are enjoyed the relaxed, amiable atmosphere of this event.
-Seasonal outreach events were added to engage more of our community.
-Due to pandemic precautions, all our events then went online.
-We hope to resume our in-person events in 2022.
-For the most recent information, visit us on social media.
+At its inception, One Burlington hosted an annual summer fair featuring faith, cultural, community, environmental and service groups; with free admission, free food and performances in Burlington’s Central Park.
+Each year, over a thousand people from Burlington, Halton and area enjoyed the amiable atmosphere of these main events.
+We engaged more of the community with an increased presence on the web, and seasonal outreach events added to promote our embrace of unity in diversity, but due to pandemic precautions, all our events went online.
+We hope to resume in-person events in 2022.

-2021 - In January, One Burlington co-hosted World Religion Day online with the Interfaith Council of Halton.
-For Black History Month In February, we streamed original videos about "Africville" which was the Black Loyalist refugee settlement in Halifax, that faced systemic racism before their community was razed for industrial space in the 1960s.
-We also organized a February Food Drive for the Burlington Food Bank; and in Autumn, we premiered three online events in appreciation of Indigenous Heritage, Islamic Heritage and Multiculturalism.
+2021 - ONE Burlington co-hosted World Religion Day online with the Interfaith Council of Halton in January.
+For Black History in February, we streamed original production videos about "Africville" which was the Black Loyalist refugee settlement in Halifax, that faced systemic racism before their community was razed in the 1960s.
+We also organized a February food drive for the Burlington Food Bank; and in the fall, we premiered 3 online events in appreciation of Indigenous Heritage, Islamic Heritage, & Multicultural Diversity.

 2020 - In February, for Black History Month, we hosted the musical "Rise and Struggle" before a packed and enthuastic audience in the Port Nelson United Church auditorium.